 Whenever you introduce yourself, say your name with confidence.

 Making eye contact is very important for making that first impression.
-A person who avoids eye contact means that they have something to hide or are simply shy.
+A person who avoids looking into your eyes might have something to hide or is simply shy.
 A trait not good to show off confidence.

 Lastly, smile.
 A smile shows that you are approachable and people can feel safe with you.
 You are available for people to have access to you.
 Therefore, even if you forget someone’s name or who they are, a smile can help both of you to start over.